jcvillaquira/cap-utils/README.md

 Print and delete all the index files.
 That is, any file matching `downloads/*/index.txt*`.
 ### updatedm.sh
 Get the download mapping options.json from BPA.
+### comment.sh
+`comment.sh` is a utility script that comments or uncomments all `nch.js` files located under the `downloads/` directory, except for the first one found (based on alphabetical order).
+To use it, run `./comment.sh -c` to comment the files, or `./comment.sh -u` to reverse the operation.